Posted on: Mai 19, 2015

 It’s the window I still look at when I am in Amsterdam, that in my memory people on the street were resting.
 I didn’t realize then that I was walking past injured or dead people, so mesmerised I was to tell those evil people how mean I found them.
 Fortunately I was picked up and brought to safety.
 This event on May 7th 1945 is still on my mind and of course it was only later that I understood what was really going on.’ (source)

-It is claimed that a German soldier standing outside The Grand Club resisted against a member of the Dutch Interior Forces (BS) who wanted to disarm him.
+It is claimed that a Nazi soldier stood outside The Grand Club and resisted against a member of the Dutch Interior Armed Forces (BS) who wanted to disarm him.
 This action of the BS went against the general orders of the Allies, who had ruled that the BS should remain aloof.
 The Allies themselves would disarm every German occupation soldier.

 ‘Het Snotneusje’ before being restored.
 Source.

-On the 7th of May 2016 a new monument was installed for all the victims of the shootout. the victims, ordinary Amsterdammers who were killed on that day, which should have been a liberation day.
-All the names of the victims are engraved into separate stones that were placed into the street on Dam Square.
+On the 7th of May 2016, a new war monument was installed for all the victims of the shootout.
+The victims, ordinary Amsterdammers who were killed on that day, which should have been a liberation day.
+All the names of the victims are engraved into separate stones that were placed into the street on Damm Platz.